IT’S 2:18AM EASTERN STANDARD TIME

 THE VERDICT

-A funny thing happened with the World Cup.
 Once it started, I cared less about the pricing, the location, the blatant consumerism of it all.
+I’m glued to every game.

 I watched thousands of Chattanoogites – or perhaps Chattanoogians – welcome the Spanish National Team to the Aman Chattanooga, aka the Embassy Suites.

-I found 31 different angles of an orange mass shuffle left and right in perfect unison.
-It is, after all, still the fucking World Cup.
+I found 31 different angles of a dutch orange mass shuffle left and right in perfect unison.

-Beautiful cap for a beautiful sushiya
+Beautiful cap for a beautiful sushiya.
+Coming this September at LHW.

-WHICH LEADS ME TO A PLEA FOR MITANI NYC
+SO WHY DOESN’T IT GET THERE?
+A PLEA FOR MITANI NYC

 Let’s get smarter.
 You’re the second most expensive sushiya in New York, twice the price of any non-legended sushiya.
 That doesn’t include wine pairings, which you encourage, despite the bathroom expeditions and operational slowdowns it will inevitably cause.